Bow-Tie Structures of Twitter Discursive Communities: Introduction

 In principle, it should be desirable to have an OUT-dominant bow-tie: when the OUT sector is the most populated, there are many accounts that are exposed to information from all other sectors.
 This should give the accounts a multi-faceted, pluralistic knowledge.
-However, we carry out an analysis on the quality of content produced in the various sectors of the bow-ties, and our outcome returns a different picture.
-Indeed, the most active block is SCC, which, in discursive communities affected by m/disinformation, is responsible of the greatest flux of contents from non reliable sources.
-In this sense, since the greatest block is directly hit by questionable content produced by SCC, the OUT-dominant bow-ties are exposed to m/disinformation campaigns.
-This creates local infodemics.
-According to WHO, ``\emph{infodemics are an excessive amount of information about a problem, which makes it difficult to identify a solution}"\footnote{Coronavirus disease 2019 (COVID-19) Situation Report – 45:~\url{https://www.who.int/docs/default-source/coronaviruse/situation-reports/20200305-sitrep-45-covid-19.pdf?sfvrsn=ed2ba78b_4}}.\\
+However, for the investigated datasets, we carry out an analysis on the production and quality of content in the various sectors of the bow-ties, and the outcome returns a different picture. \fab{In fact, regarding content production, SCC is the source of the greatest flux of content.
+When the discursive community is affected by m/disinformation, the incidence of links from non-reliable sources shared by SCC is much greater than by any other sector and is particularly considerable in the flux between SCC and OUT.
+In those cases when OUT-sectors dominate the bow-tie, we observe an \emph{infodemic}\footnote{According to WHO, ``\emph{infodemics are an excessive amount of information about a problem, which makes it difficult to identify a solution}".
+Coronavirus disease 2019 (COVID-19) Situation Report – 45:~\url{https://www.who.int/docs/default-source/coronaviruse/situation-reports/20200305-sitrep-45-covid-19.pdf?sfvrsn=ed2ba78b_4}}, since OUT, i.e. the widest block, is directly hit by the huge amount of messages of questionable quality produced by SCC.} \\

-Summarising, our contribution is twofold: \begin{itemize} \item almost all the discursive communities in 8 datasets of Twitter debates, on different topics in different countries, display a bow-tie structure which is statistically significant; \item relating the presence of the bow-tie with the concept of infodemics and the production of controversial content, in most cases the majority of users is exposed to untrustworthy information. \end{itemize}
+Summarising, our contribution is twofold: \begin{itemize} \item almost all the discursive communities in the 8 investigated datasets of Twitter debates, on different topics in different countries, display a bow-tie structure which is statistically significant; \item \fab{when the bow-tie is affected by m/disinformation and it is OUT-dominant, the majority of users (i.e. those in the OUT block) is exposed to the flux of m/disinformation.
+In this sense, the bow-tie structure fuels the phenomenon of infodemic.} \end{itemize}

-We would like to remark that the results in this manuscript do not represent the only contribution that connects the diffusion of m/disinformation to the network structure (see, for instance, work in~\cite{Artime2020,Guarino2021, Valensise2021, Castioni2021}, just to consider some of the most recent contributions).
-However, this is the first time that the diffusion of m/disinformation is related to the presence of the bow-tie structure in discursive communities.
+We would like to remark that the results in this manuscript do not represent the only contribution that connects the diffusion of m/disinformation to the network structure (see, for instance, work in~\cite{Artime2020,Guarino2021, Valensise2021, Castioni2021}, just to consider some of the most recent contributions). \fab{However, to the best of our knowledge, for the first time the bow-tie structure emerges in online discursive communities.
+Moreover, its presence and its peculiarity permit do have a proper description of the phenomenon of infodemic.}